gimm-institute/february-2023-colombia-workshop/docs/a01-overview.md

 * Model based framework for scenario analysis

-* Support for finstab scenario production and macropru policy analysis
+* Support for finstab scenario production and macropru policy analysis, its cost-benefit analysis

 * Top-layer complement to other existing models/tools